- Book now for 2021 at 2020 prices - Fully refundable and amendable up until 7 days before travel

-After departing London we head west into the rolling hills and chalk down lands of Wessex, a land of burial mounds and Stone Age settlements.
+We head west into the rolling hills and chalk down lands of Wessex, a land of burial mounds and Stone Age settlements.
 High up on Salisbury Plain stands the greatest Neolithic monument of all, the prehistoric circle of Stonehenge.
-As we drive towards the area our guide will enlighten us with the history of this powerful place.
-We can hear of the different periods of building, the different types of the stone used, the alignments of the monument and theories behind its construction.
-We will learn of what is known and discuss ideas about what may never be known.
-We are then able to walk around the entire site with an audio guide to gaze upon and contemplate this Stone Age marvel.
+As we drive towards the area, we will learn of the building methods used to create Stonehenge, and the possible purposes, whilst your guide will discuss what is known and may never be known about this ancient monument.
+We will then spend some time exploring Stonehenge and the visitor centre with an audio guide.
+Step inside the Neolithic Houses, see how people lived 4500 years ago!

-We then head further westwards passing villages of flint and thatch into limestone country and down towards the World Heritage city of Bath.
-Here in the valley of the River Avon flow the only hot springs in the country.
-Gallons of hot water bubble up to the surface every day and, back in time, this had attracted both the Celts and the Romans who named the city Aqua Sulis, when the settlement became a premier Roman resort in the First Century AD.
-Later in the 18th Century the city was beautifully re-invented by the Georgians.
-The spa became a place to see and be seen, a chance to rid themselves of stiffness of the joints and gout.
-The town was blessed with wonderful new houses, elegant crescents, terraces and squares.
-It became home to Jane Austen, Thomas Gainsborough, Lord Nelson, Alexander Pope, Napoleon III, a place for Royalty and nobility to socialise and take the waters.
+We then head further westwards, passing villages of flint and thatch down towards the World Heritage city of Bath, home to the only hot springs in the country.
+Hot water bubbles up to the surface every day, which throughout history has attracted both the Celts and the Romans, with the Romans turning the city into a premier resort in the First Century AD.
+Later, in the 18th Century, the city was revived by the Georgians.
+Bath became a place to see and be seen, with a chance for the elite to to rid themselves of stiffness in the joints caused by arthritis and gout in the hot springs.
+The town was blessed with elegant Georgian crescents, terraces and squares, most of which still stand today.
+Bath became home to Jane Austen, Thomas Gainsborough, Lord Nelson, Alexander Pope and Napoleon III!

-Upon arrival, join our guide for an eye-opening walking tour of the city visiting the Royal Crescent, the Royal Circus, Bath Abbey and of course the Baths (entry extra).
-You can then enjoy a leisurely lunch and a chance to look around the shops, boutiques and also to visit the Roman Baths Museum if you wish.
+Upon arrival in Bath, join your guide for an eye-opening walking tour of the city, where you'll have the chance to visit the Royal Crescent, the Royal Circus, Bath Abbey and of course the Baths (entry is not included).
+There will then be some free time in which you will have a chance to look around the shops, boutiques and also to visit the Roman Baths Museum if you wish.

 The typical group size on this particular day trip is 30-40 people but full size coach tours can take as many as 50 people.
 This tour is not one of our small group tours; this day trip is intended for travellers looking for a great value day out, with a mix of guiding and free time.

 Please note that all timings above are estimated and assuming normal traffic conditions.
-Due to the changeable nature of road conditions, we cannot guarantee a precise time when you will get back to London, it is usually between 7-8pm.
+Due to the changeable nature of road conditions, we cannot guarantee a precise time when you will arrive back in London.